Preferences Window

 Most feedlots have feed trucks which need to communicate with Fusion Server.
 However, it is possible to tell Fusion Server to not listen to feed trucks if you don't have any.

 • Allow trucks to synchronize.
-If you turn this off, feed trucks will no longer be able to synchronize with the server..
+If you turn this off, feed trucks will no longer be able to synchronize with the server.

 • Listening Port.
 By default, Fusion Server will listen for feed truck communication on port 19820.
 This port must be open to incoming traffic on the server computer (both TCP and UDP) which is explained in the Fusion Resource Guide.
 Though rare, if there is a reason using port 19820 will not work on your network, you can change the port number here.
 If you choose a different port you will need to specify this in each truck as well (see the Full Sync Window topic for more information).

 Fusion tries to send as little information to truck computers as possible in order to keep the syncing times to a minimum.
 It does have to send a certain amount of historical data so Fusion Truck can do its job.
 For example, in order to draw the bunk call graph, Fusion Truck needs the feeding history for the pen.
 In most cases this only includes a few months worth of data, but for "temporary" pens such as a sick pen which has never been fully empty, Fusion might try to send years worth of data unnecessarily.
-This preference can be used to set a limit on how many days of data are sent to the truck for each pen.
+This preference can be used to set a limit on how many days of data are sent to the truck for any pen.

 • Limit bunk call graph info to.
 Limits the number of days of history for each pen which are sent to the truck during each full sync.
 Making this value smaller will speed up syncing in some cases.
+(Pens marked as temporary are always limited to 30 days.)

 Scale Indicator